Jackesgamero/social/README.md

 # Go Social Media Backend

-A high-performance REST API built with **Go** and **PostgreSQL**, designed for scalability and deployed on **Google Cloud**.
+A REST API built with **Go** and **PostgreSQL**, designed for scalability and deployed on **Google Cloud**.

 ---

 ## 📌 Overview
 This project is a production-grade social media backend developed with a focus on **system design, performance, and reliability**.
-Moving beyond standard tutorials, it implements a composable architecture and a fully automated CI/CD pipeline, handling everything from low-level networking foundations to cloud-scale deployment.
+It implements a composable architecture and a fully automated CI/CD pipeline, handling everything from low-level networking foundations to cloud-scale deployment.

 ## 🛠 Tech Stack
 *   **Language:** Go (Standard Library focus)